Petyhorcy: 17th century

 With time the unit type evolved into medium cavalry, almost identical to the Armoured companion.
 The armour used by those later units included a full chainmail armour with misiurka and arm protectors and often also a kalkan, a round Turkish-style shield.
 In the 17th century the chainmail was gradually replaced by cuirasses.
-The offensive armament used by Petyhorcy included a 3 to 4-metre-long lance of bear spear (rohatyna), as well as a Szabla, two pistols and a musket carbine or an eastern-type bow.
+The offensive armament used by Petyhorcy included a 3 to 4-metre-long lance or bear spear (rohatyna), as well as a Szabla, two pistols and a musket carbine or an eastern-type bow.

-Similar to the Winged Hussars, their armour was chain mail, while their equipment consisted of a shield, lance and bow, the latter only when fighting the Ottoman army.
+Similar to the armoured companions, their armour was chain mail, while their equipment consisted of a shield, lance and bow, the latter only when fighting the Ottoman army.
 In the mid-17th century, this type of cavalry was usually called the Cossack-type cavalry.

 In 1614, the army led by Jacob De la Gardie had two petyhorcy banners, whose commanders were Jaromir Plecki and Stanisław Wolski.

 In 1673, the Grand Ducal Lithuanian Army had 18 petyhorcy banners, totalling 1,980 horses.
 In early 1676, there were 22 petyhorcy rota with 2,670 horses, but in the later part of the year, this shrunk to 20 rota of 2,430 horses.
 In 1690, the Lithuanian Army officially had 620 petyhorcy.